mikeslattery/dotfiles/README.md

 ### Various high level To-Dos

+* Submodules for OMZ, tmux tpm
 * Configure firefox with sync
 * Install script for packages, including Google Drive and Keepass
 * Better integrate i3, Neovim, tmux, firefox, zathura
 * Switch to NeoVim native LSP.
-Fallback to Ale
+Fallback to Ale and/or tags
 * git-crypt for `.gitconfig`, `.ssh`, netlify, stripe, keypassxc.ini
 * dconf as a text file